chromedp/examples/README.md

 selectors, etc break after the website they are written against changes.

-While every effort is made to ensure that these examples are kept up-to-date, it is expected that the examples made available here and working, As this is not a core part of the `chromedp` project,
+While every effort is made to ensure that these examples are kept up-to-date, it is expected that the examples made available here may occassionally break.

 ## Building and Running an Example